The verdict

 What it actually is: a quiet workhorse

 The Grunt EVO leads with silence.
 Its Gates Carbon belt drive is near-noiseless and needs no chain to lube or adjust — the single most valuable trait for hunting, where an engine (or a chain slapping) clears out game.
-Add fat tires, full suspension, and a swappable dual-battery setup rated ~70 miles (a real ~45 ridden normally), and you have a machine built to cover ground quietly and comfortably.
+Add fat tires, full suspension, and a swappable dual-battery setup rated 70+ miles in Explorer mode (about 4.0 kWh total, with a real ~45 miles ridden normally), and you have a machine built to cover ground quietly and comfortably.
 At 280 lb it's heavy and planted — grippy, stable, and forgiving rather than flickable.

 The hunting/utility case